ess-dmsc/jenkins-shared-library/README.md

 where `<file_name>` must be substituted with a test file name (_*Test.groovy_).

-### Does this library use proper Groovy coding conventions/style/technique?
+### Does this library use proper Groovy coding conventions or style?

 Possibly not.
 If you know how to make it more proper Groovy-like and want to do it, make the changes and send a pull request.